1 Components of aggregate demand

 In this section, we’ll talk about the components of “aggregate demand” – the things that people spend their money on.
 We’ll think about it in terms of some simple equations that describe peoples’ behavior in the aggregate.

-Like the Solow model, we’ll assume a closed economy, although we will explicitly include government spending and taxes.
+We’ll assume a closed economy, although we will explicitly include government spending and taxes.

 \[C(Y,T) = a + b(Y-T)\]